Boeing/config-file-validator/index.md

     	Subdirectories to exclude when searching for configuration files -exclude-file-types string
-    	A comma separated list of file types to ignore -output string
+    	A comma separated list of file types to ignore -groupby string
-        Destination to a file to output results -groupby string
-        Group the output by filetype, pass-fail, or directory.
-Supported Reporters are Standard and JSON -reporter string
+    	Group output by filetype, directory, pass-fail.
+Supported for Standard and JSON reports -output string
+    	Destination to a file to output results
+  -quiet
+    	If quiet flag is set.
+It doesn't print any output to stdout.
+  -reporter string
     	Format of the printed report.
 Options are standard and json (default "standard") -version